 What should I pack for Cuba?

-Stay tuned for my Cuba in a carry-on pack list blog post!
+Check out my Cuba in a carry-on pack list blog post!
 But to share a few less obvious things I wouldn’t have initially thought of that I’m glad I packed (or wished that I had) – bug spray, anti-itch cream (when you forget to use bug spray), a raincoat, and a portable charger.

 Have any more questions about traveling to Cuba as an American in 2019?